v-puppala/Algotrading/README.md

 **3 Month Adaboost Classifier**

-Interestingly, even though the svc 3 month model produced seemingly stronger results than what was observed in the 6 month svc model.
+Interestingly, even though the svc 3 month model produced seemingly stronger results for the majority of the timeframe than what was observed in the 6 month svc model, the 6 month adaboost classifier was more consistently stronger in predicted returns than the 3 month adaboost classifier.
+This suggests that if a certain window is optimal for one one classifier, that window won't necessarily be optimal for another classifier.
+This necessitates the need for a hyperparameter grid search where each possible model and each possible hyperparameter is tried out.